raymondanthony/git-shortmaps/README.md

 * `-` - git checkout -
 * `--` - `cd` to root dir of repository

-The shortmaps may only be used within a git repository.
-Otherwise, they will invoke the actual command on the system.
+The shortmaps may only be used within a git repository; otherwise, they will invoke the actual command on the system.

-If a command conflicts with an existing command on your system, wrap the command in quotes to invoke the actual command.
+If a shortmap conflicts with an existing command on your system, then you may wrap the command in quotes to invoke the actual command rather than the shortmap (e.g. `'c'` to invoke `which c` rather than the shortmap `c`).

 ## Configuration
 The file format is as follows: